By Molly Kirk

 Read all about the K9s’ training and progress in previous posts.

-And make sure to also read the September/October issue of Virginia Wildlife magazine for more about the DGIF K9 CPO program!
+And make sure to also read the September/October issue of Virginia Wildlife magazine for more about the DWR K9 CPO program!

 The DWR K9 program is supported by the Ward Burton Wildlife Foundation (WBWF).
 You can help by donating to the Caring for the CPO K9s Fund through WBWF.
 Your donation will go to veterinary care, maintenance costs, and training for the K9 CPOs.